 The following software must be installed separately, it is not included with the Saxon download.

 To run Saxon you need at least a Java VM, and preferably a Java development environment.
-Saxon 9.8 requires at least Java SE 6 (also known as JDK 1.6).
-It also runs under later Java versions.
+Saxon 9.9 requires at least Java SE 8 (also known as JDK 1.8).
+It should also run under later Java versions, but this may not be fully tested.

 Saxon has options to work with source trees constructed using DOM, JDOM, JDOM2, XOM, DOM4J, or AXIOM: